AzureMentor/microsoft-graph-docs/concepts/associate-account.md

 	You will be prompted whether to use your directory with Azure.

+	> [!IMPORTANT]
-	>**Important:** To associate your Office 365 account with Azure AD, you'll need  an Office 365 business account with global administrator privileges.
+	> To associate your Office 365 account with Azure AD, you'll need  an Office 365 business account with global administrator privileges.

 4. Select  **continue**, and then **Sign out now**.